Small actions at home can help children acquire the ability to analyze real and priority needs by having responsible consumption.

 – We can involve our children in the expenses and purchases of the house in a natural way, telling them things that we want and can not buy, or the budget of the holidays, by which we can go to one place and not to another.
 Explain that many times to get something we need to strive, deprive ourselves of other things to save and in this way achieve our goal.
 A succession of small efforts and deprivations of things that we want in the short term can lead us to achieve something much bigger and more satisfactory in the long term.

 – Use the usual purchases to teach them the value of money.
-Show them how to plan purchases in advance, making a list of needs, avoiding waste and comparing prices.
+Show them how to plan purchases in advance, make a list of needs, avoid waste, and compare prices.
 Teach that you can go out to explore or know a place and not necessarily to buy.

 – It is important that you measure yourself in the tastes that you give to your children, they should understand that they cannot always get everything they want, that there are limits and conditions.
 It is positive to know how to say “no” from time to time.
 In addition, to teach them to differentiate between needs and desires.